 When rubbed into the skin twice a day, tea tree oil can reduce the itching, scaling, swelling, and burning of athlete’s foot.
 But it may take up to a month to see progress and it doesn’t work for everyone.

 Tea tree oil can cause a skin rash or trigger allergies.
 So talk with your doctor before you try it.
-She can suggest a tea tree product for you to try, or explain how to dilute the oil to avoid side effects.
+They can suggest a tea tree product for you to try, or explain how to dilute the oil to avoid side effects.